Paul the Apostle: Last visit to Jerusalem and arrest

 When the seven days of the purification ritual were almost completed, some "Jews from Asia" (most likely from Roman Asia) accused Paul of defiling the temple by bringing gentiles into it.
 He was seized and dragged out of the temple by an angry mob.
 When the tribune heard of the uproar, he and some centurions and soldiers rushed to the area.
 Unable to determine his identity and the cause of the uproar, they placed him in chains.
 He was about to be taken into the barracks when he asked to speak to the people.
 He was given permission by the Romans and proceeded to tell his story.
 After a while, the crowd responded.
 "Up to this point they listened to him, but then they shouted, 'Away with such a fellow from the earth!
 For he should not be allowed to live.'"
-The tribune ordered that Paul be brought into the barracks and questioned by flogging.
+The tribune ordered that Paul be brought into the barracks and interrogated under flogging.
 Paul asserted his Roman citizenship, which would prevent his flogging.
-The tribune "wanted to find out what Paul was being accused of by the Jews, the next day he released him and ordered the chief priests and the entire council to meet".
+The tribune "wanted to find out what Paul was being accused of by the angry Jerusalemites, the next day he released him and ordered the chief priests and the entire council to meet".
 Paul spoke before the council and caused a disagreement between the Pharisees and the Sadducees.
 When this threatened to turn violent, the tribune ordered his soldiers to take Paul by force and return him to the barracks.

-The next morning, forty Jews "bound themselves by an oath neither to eat nor drink until they had killed Paul", but the son of Paul's sister heard of the plot and notified Paul, who notified the tribune that the conspiracists were going to ambush him.
+The next morning, 40 Jews "bound themselves by an oath neither to eat nor drink until they had killed Paul", but the son of Paul's sister heard of the plot and notified Paul, who notified the tribune that the conspiracists were going to ambush him.
 The tribune ordered two centurions to "Get ready to leave by nine o'clock tonight for Caesarea with two hundred soldiers, seventy horsemen, and two hundred spearmen.
 Also provide mounts for Paul to ride, and take him safely to Felix the governor."